Find Affordable College Courses

 University of Toledo General Special Education Bachelor’s Program

-Of the 15 students who earned a bachelor's degree in General Special Education from University of Toledo in 2020-2021, 20% were men and 80% were women.
-The typical teaching students with disabilities bachelor's degree program is made up of only 14% men.
-So male students are more repesented at University of Toledo since its program graduates 6% more men than average.
+For the most recent academic year available, 23% of teaching students with disabilities bachelor's degrees went to men and 77% went to women.
+The typical teaching students with disabilities bachelor's degree program is made up of only 13% men.
+So male students are more repesented at University of Toledo since its program graduates 10% more men than average.

 undefined